BetcyBabu/Terraform-s3-static-website/README.md

 ```

-> Update the region, AWS access key, secret key in the provider.tf file, project name, s3 bucket name, and website file location on your local system in the variables.tf file.
+> Update the region, AWS access key, secret key in the provider.tf file, project name, s3 bucket name, and the location of the website files in the variables.tf file.